 Personal injury, on the other hand, is a type of civil action involving cases of negligence.
 When another person fails to use the same care another reasonably prudent person would in similar circumstances, they may be deemed to be negligent.

 In a personal injury lawsuit, a victim may be able to recover compensation for their injuries, lost wages, pain and suffering, and more from the party responsible for their injuries.
 The damages awarded in a personal injury lawsuit are not limited to the amount of applicable coverage the defendant may have on a bodily injury policy.
+An experienced personal injury lawyer will be able to explain your options to you in detail following an injury.

 For a free legal consultation, call 631-239-3965